-These are 5 apps that will make your business sturdier, and more organized.
+Here are five apps that will make your business sturdier and more organized.
 There’s so much to track as a small business owner.
 Stacks of unorganized papers, making up numbers for your accountant, losing unread emails in an email chain.
 Whatever your pain point, there’s probably an app for it.

-Make life easier by only having to remember one password, snapping pics of documents then shredding them, automatically audit-proof your business.
-We'll also talk about tools that improve communication and task distribution within your teams.
+We'll talk about the best tech tools for small business.
+Make life easier by only having to remember one password, snapping pics of documents then shredding them, and automatically audit-proofing your business.
+We'll also discuss tools that improve communication and task distribution within your teams.

 What it’s for: Password management

 Why it’s important: Your number of business and personal online accounts is ever-expanding.
 We don’t have to tell you how important it is to keep them safe and secure.
 We all know we’re not supposed to use the same password, but who hasn’t when there’s so much to keep track of?
 Not to mention that resetting forgotten passwords is the pits.

 Why it’s awesome: Lastpass is your new best friend.
 Once you sign up, you create one long masterpass.
 Then log every password for every online account (making sure they’re all unguessable and unique).
 Boom.
 Your passwords are unique, safe and you never have to remember them again.

 What it’s for: Digitizing paper and receipts

 Why it’s important: Paper sucks.
 It’s easy to put off dealing with it and even easier to lose.
 However, digital files in the cloud are eternal.
 As a small business owner, you have to keep track of receipts and other critical documents for taxes, for your life and for your business.
 If you stay on top of things, you can digitize everything and never have to worry about digging through shoeboxes and file folders again.

 Why it’s awesome: Scanbot turns your phone into a scanner.
 You can scan paper as soon as it arrives, and Scanbot will remember your cloud accounts and recent files, so you can instantly file and be done with it.